 The most obvious variable to consider is the level of security provided by your VPN.
 After all, that is why you want it.
 One issue you might find with a free service is that they might not even tell you which protocol they use, so you are unable to assess the level of data security provided and whether it meets your needs.

 If they do tell you, it is most likely your free VPN service connects you to the internet using Point-to-Point Tunneling Protocol.
 (PPTP).
-PPTP is a standard feature which can be used by most devices, however, it's level of security has its limitations.
+PPTP is a standard feature that can be used by most devices, however, it's the level of security that has its limitations.

 PTTP is fine if all you need a VPN for is to allow you to access content and movies on geo-restricted websites, but if you require a higher level of data privacy and encryption then it isn't for you.